mevdschee/pidfile/README.md

 ## Example

-Here is a full example of an application that uses the pidfile package to ensure single instance execution
+Here is an example of an application that uses the pidfile package to ensure single instance execution:

 ```go
 package main